-Prerequisites

-Junior Status: no freshman or sophomore is permitted to go; and a first semester senior can be considered only if special circumstances warrant it.
-The committee generally does not approve a course of study that would delay graduation.

-Sufficient academic record: A cumulative GPA of 3.00 is preferred, but attainment of a 3.00 cumulative GPA does not guarantee committee approval given the limited number of semesters off-campus allowed by the College.

-Primary Considerations

-The Committee expects the following of an applicant for off-campus study: Demonstration that the proposed program enhances his academic career, especially his major.
-Indication of the extent to which the proposed program and ancillary experiences will contribute to the student's personal and cultural growth or long-term career plans.

-Demonstration in his application that he has the appropriate motivation and preparation for the chosen program and that the program and experience themselves are right for him.

-Evidence during the application process of the student's seriousness, maturity, readiness, and ability to profit from the program.
+- Students must have junior status during their semester off campus.
+The committee will not approve a course of study that would delay graduation. - Sufficient academic record: A cumulative GPA of 3.00 is preferred, but attainment of a 3.00 cumulative GPA does not guarantee committee approval given the limited number of semesters off-campus allowed by the College. - Quality of off-campus study plan as expressed in the essay portion of the application.
+Demonstration that the proposed program enhances his academic career, such as his major. - Indication of the extent to which the proposed program and ancillary experiences will contribute to the student's personal and cultural growth or long-term career plans. - Demonstration in his application that he has the appropriate motivation and preparation for the chosen program and that the program and experience themselves are right for him. - Evidence during the application process of the student's seriousness, maturity, readiness, and ability to profit from the program. - Preference is given to students who have never had significant international educational experience or educational experience at other domestic institutions as compared to students who have had such an advantage. - A student must be in good standing with the college, without any outstanding financial or behavioral issues.

-A good academic record.

-Secondary Considerations

-Students are encouraged to study off-campus in the fall semester.
-Only those with compelling reasons not to do so will be allowed to study in the spring.
-Since the number of applications from qualified students has exceeded and probably will continue to exceed the number that can be funded from the financial resources allocated to off-campus study, the Off-Campus Study Committee uses the following secondary considerations to discern between otherwise qualified students for the purpose of meeting the cap:

-Preference is given to students who have never had significant international educational experience or educational experience at other domestic institutions as compared to students who have had such an advantage.

-Students may apply for a wide variety of off-campus programs sponsored by Wabash or other organizations.
-See the off-campus studies web site for a listing of suggested off-campus studies programs.
-In addition to the campus liaisons listed, students should contact Mr. Clapp for further information.